Login to your coding agents and understand the shortcuts.

 If login fails: Check ChatGPT Settings → Security → "API/Device access"

-$ export GEMINI_API_KEY="your-gemini-api-key"Recommended on a headless VPS.
+$ export GEMINI_API_KEY="your-gemini-api-key"Legacy path for the retired gemini CLI (kept for old ~/.gemini/tmp history).
 Put the key in ~/.gemini/.env or your shell config, then run gemini.

 Backup Your Credentials!